Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-bundling.md

 A recent addition to Ecmascript is the concept of modules.

 ### What is a Module?
-Think of a module of a scope.
-Code written in that scope is not available outside the scope unless it is imported or exported.
+Think of a module as a scope.
+Code written in that scope is not available outside the scope unless it is exported.
+Code from another module is not available unless it is imported.

 In practice a module is a file.
 Anything you define in that file is not accessible and will not clash with anything in another module (file).
 Any module can declare exports for things it wants to share with other modules, and import things it wants to use from other modules.

 ## Why bundle?
-Older borwsers don't support the newer ESM (Ecmascript Modules) the process of bundling converst code you write with newer syntax into code that will work in older browsers, it will also make code compatible with RequireJS and Node.
+Older borwsers don't support the newer ESM (Ecmascript Modules) the process of bundling converts code you write with newer syntax into code that will work in older browsers, it will also make code compatible with RequireJS and Node.

 Besides creating versions of your code that are compatible with various module systems ESM, CommonJS, and UMD, it also performs other tasks like converting TypeScript to JavaScript.

 ## What is Rollup?
 Rollup is a JavaScript bundler.
 You'll use it to combine seperate JS files into a single file, convert TypeScript to JS, and form that code into modules that conform to one or more of the module formats like ESM, UMD, or AMD.

-Rollup also performs Tree Shaking, which process of eliminating code that is not used.
+Rollup also performs Tree Shaking, which is process of eliminating code that is not used.

 ## Getting Started
 Following the steps below you will:

-- Install and configure Webpack to do the following:
+- Install and configure Rollup to do the following:
   - Compile your type script
   - Create ESM
   - Create UMD